philips-labs/automation-workshop/docs/getting-started.md

 Once have you connected your vscode you can then continue with the rest of the instructions here.

+???
+Note "Codespaces"

+    During the workshop we use GitHub Codespaces to provide a consistent and easy to use environment for the workshop.
+GitHub is charging you for Codespaces usage, but also provide a free tier including 120 core-hours per month.
+You can check the details on the [GitHub billing page](https://github.com/settings/billing/summary).
+To avoid you make unnecessary costs, Codespaces will be automatically stopped after 30 minutes of inactivity.
+Check the [Codespace settings page](https://github.com/settings/codespaces) to see your Codespaces and adjust settings.

 ## Creating a new Backstage app